Photosphere: Photospheric phenomena

 In the Sun's photosphere, the most ubiquitous phenomenon are granules—convection cells of plasma each approximately 1000 km in diameter with hot rising plasma in the center and cooler plasma falling in the spaces between them, flowing at velocities of 7 km/s.
 Each granule has a lifespan of only about twenty minutes, resulting in a continually shifting "boiling" pattern.
 Grouping the typical granules are supergranules up to 30,000 km in diameter with lifespans of up to 24 hours and flow speeds of about 500 m/s, carrying magnetic field bundles to the edges of the cells.
 Other magnetically related phenomena in the Sun's photosphere include sunspots and solar faculae dispersed between granules.
-These features are too fine to be directly observed on other stars; however, sunspots have been indirectly observed, in which case they are referred to as starspots.
+These features are too fine to be directly observed on other stars; however, stellar spatial structures have been indirectly observed, and can behave like sunspots.

+We can refer to these as starspots, although clearly non-analogous features also may be present as well.